-If staff are deployed from another education or children's workforce setting to work in our academy, we will take into account the DfE guidance on safeguarding children during the COVID-19 pandemic.
-This means that on arrival to our academy, we will verify that they have received safeguarding training and they will be given a copy of our safeguarding policy and information about our procedures including information about our DSL arrangements.
+If staff are deployed from another education or children's workforce setting to work in our school, we will verify that they have received safeguarding training and they will be given a copy of our safeguarding policy and information about our procedures including information about our DSL arrangements.

-9.9 Safer recruitment of staff & volunteers and movement of staff
+9.8 Safer recruitment of staff & volunteers and movement of staff

 It remains essential that people who are unsuitable are not allowed to enter the children's workforce or gain access to children.
-When recruiting new staff, we will continue to follow our safer recruitment and selection policy, the procedures outlined in Section 10 of the safeguarding policy and Part 3 of Keeping Children Safe in Education (2020).
+When recruiting new staff, we will continue to follow our safer recruitment and selection policy, the procedures outlined in Section 10 of the safeguarding policy and Part 3 of 'Keeping Children Safe in Education' (2021).

-In those circumstances where we continue to use volunteers in our school, we will continue to follow the checking and risk assessment processes as set out in paragraphs 183 to 188 of KCSIE and our own safer recruitment and selection policy.
+In those circumstances where we continue to use volunteers in our school, we will continue to follow the checking and risk assessment processes as set out in paragraphs 287 to 294 of KCSIE and our own safer recruitment and selection policy.
 Under no circumstances will a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.

-If staff are deployed from another education or children's workforce setting to work in our school, we will take into account the DfE guidance on safeguarding children during the COVID-19 pandemic.
-This means that we will risk assess the movement of staff and seek written assurances from the current employer that the individual has undergone all the safer recruitment required checks as set out in Part 3 of KCSIE and there are no concerns about their suitability to work with children.
+If staff are deployed from another education or children's workforce setting to work in our school, we will risk assess the movement of staff and seek written assurances from the current employer that the individual has undergone all the safer recruitment required checks as set out in Part 3 of KCSIE and there are no concerns about their suitability to work with children.

-At Kessingland Church of England Primary Academy we will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult in accordance with 'Keeping Children Safe in Education' (2020).
-The Trust Designated Safeguarding Lead will also continue to make referrals to the Teaching Regulation Agency (TRA) in line with statutory guidance and understand that during the COVID-19 period all referrals should be made by emailing Misconduct.Teacher@education.gov.uk.
+At the Academy we will continue to follow the legal duty to refer to the DBS anyone who has harmed or poses a risk of harm to a child or vulnerable adult in accordance with 'Keeping Children Safe in Education' (2021).
+We will also continue to make referrals to the Teaching Regulation Agency (TRA) in line with statutory guidance and understand that during the COVID-19 period all referrals should be made by emailing: Misconduct.Teacher@education.gov.uk.

-Whilst acknowledging the challenge of the current environment, at Kessingland Church of England Primary Academy we understand that it is essential from a safeguarding perspective that, on any given day, we are aware of which staff/volunteers will be in the academy, and that appropriate checks have been carried out.
-We will continue to keep the single central record (SCR) up to date and use this as a means to log everyone that will be working or volunteering in our school on any given day, including any staff who may be on loan from other institutions.
+Whilst acknowledging the challenge of the current environment, at the Academy we understand that it is essential from a safeguarding perspective that, on any given day, we are aware of which staff/volunteers will be in the Academy, and that appropriate checks have been carried out.
+We will continue to keep the single central record (SCR) up to date and use this as a means to log everyone that will be working or volunteering in our academy on any given day, including any staff who may be on loan from other institutions.
 The SCR will also be used to log details of any risk assessments carried out on volunteers and staff on loan from elsewhere.

-9.10 Children moving schools and colleges
+9.9 Children moving schools and colleges